It is finally here!

 For this reason, I am reluctantly hopeful for these returns, but I mentally rely more heavily on the returns from the less market-dependent, less variable, less volatile bottom half of the Return on Investment Quadrant™ which includes debt paydown and depreciation.

-If you take the amount of principle that was paid down on your loan for the year and divide by your initial Total Investment it gives you the return your earned from debt paydown this year.
+If you take the amount of principal that was paid down on your loan for the year and divide by your initial Total Investment it gives you the return your earned from debt paydown this year.
 That’s what appears in this quadrant of the Return on Investment Quadrant™.

 This typically varies each year since the amount you pay off on a typical amortizing loan increases each month over the life of the loan.
-In other words, you end up paying more principle with each payment you make on the loan.
+In other words, you end up paying more principal with each payment you make on the loan.
 The first payment you make on your mortgage typically pays less of the loan than your last payment and similarly your first payment is paying more in interest than your last payment.

 On a related note, if you want to see the annualized return on investment for the full term of the loan, here’s an image I made for a presentation that shows a number of loan programs.
 I might write another, more detailed blog post on just this image in the future.
 Leave a comment below if you’re interested in that.